-First, open your Google Assistant app.
-It usually can be accessed by holding the Home button for a few seconds or different shortcut button depending on the phone.
-Then, tap the blue button icon at the right upper corner.
+1. First, run your Google Assistant app.
+It usually can be accessed by pressing the Home button for a few seconds.
+Then, tap the blue button at the right upper corner.

-Now, you can choose either eight voices that (currently) available on Google Assistant.
-It also gonna sounding voice for a sample.
+5. You can select either eight voices that (currently) available on Google Assistant.
+It will give you a voice example when selected.

-Google will expand its Assistant capabilities, such as making a phone call, smarter AI, and ability to order a ride without companion app.
-Those six new voices are just a fragment of an incoming upgrade, hence, make sure your Google Assistant and Android OS always updated.
+Google will expand its Assistant capabilities, such as making a phone call, smarter AI, and ability to order a ride without a companion app.
+Those six new voices are just a fragment of an incoming upgrade, hence, make sure both Google Assistant and Android OS always updated.